fhoedemakers/pico-infonesPlus/README.md

 ### flashing the Waveshare RP2040-PiZero Development Board
 - Download **piconesPlusWsRP2040PiZero.uf2** from the [releases page](https://github.com/fhoedemakers/pico-infonesPlus/releases/latest).
-- Use the USB-C port marked USB (not PIO-USB) to a USB port on your computer using the USB-C data cable.
+- Connect the USB-C port marked USB (not PIO-USB) to a USB port on your computer using the USB-C to USB-A data cable.
 - On the board, push and hold the BOOT button, then press RUN.
 Release the buttons, the drive RPI-RP2 should appear on your computer.
 - Drag and drop the UF2 file on to the RPI-RP2 drive.
 The board will reboot and will now run the emulator.